lihaoyi/SprayWebSockets/README.md

 Server response:
 ```

-This is the client half of the websocket handshake.
-If you want to accept it and upgrade into a websocket connection, you reply with a HttpResponse which looks like
+This is the client half of the websocket handshake, which your `MessageHandler` will receive as a `HttpRequest`.
+If you want to accept it and upgrade into a websocket connection, you must reply with a `HttpResponse` which looks like

 ```
 HTTP/1.1 101 Switching Protocols